 Students who are not compliant will not be permitted to register for courses.

 Read this quick reference guide for faculty and students on classrooms, residence halls, libraries, and other campus spaces including a high-level view of information pertaining to transportation, face coverings, spaces, vaccination, and testing.

 My Campus Pass, is a self-screening app that must be used by students, faculty, and staff each day when traveling to campus or entering a Rutgers building.
 To access My Campus Pass, log into my.rutgers.edu.
 The second app, Rutgers Visitors Log, is available by logging into http://visitorlog.rutgers.edu.
 Visitors and guests with a legitimate business purpose that cannot be accomplished remotely must be registered each day using this platform.
 Anyone with an active NetID can enter a guest through the system.

 - The Office of Information Technology developed computer recommendations for Rutgers students so that they will be able to participate fully in their coursework, whether doing so remotely or otherwise.

-- Early and frequent communication by Rutgers instructors and professors is being encouraged to keep students informed.
-Rutgers instructors and professors have been asked to reach out to students via the appropriate learning management systems (Blackboard, Canvas, and Sakai) or via email.
+- Rutgers instructors and professors have been asked to reach out to students via the appropriate learning management systems (Blackboard, Canvas, and Sakai) or via email.

 - See the Technology Resources for Students page to learn about the Learning Management Systems, videoconferencing software, and other software that can help with remote instruction available from the Office of Information Technology Help Desk.